Skip to content

 After the celebrants returned home and the barrier with the other world became thinner, families awaited their loved ones in another Samhain tradition called Dumb Supper.
 Families would leave doors and windows open as an invitation for the dead to come in.
 Spirits would join their families for a hearty meal as they listened intently to all the year’s affairs they’d missed while children played games and music as entertainment.

 Samhain celebrations differed slightly from one region to another.
-Medieval historical text of north-eastern Ireland, otherwise known as Ulaid, demonstrates how Samhain celebrations lasted six days.
-Celebrants then held generous feasts, presented the finest brews and competed in games.
+A medieval historical text of north-eastern Ireland, or Ulaid, demonstrates how Samhain celebrations lasted six days.
+Celebrants then held generous feasts, presented the finest brews, and competed in games.
 A 17th-century history book by Geoffrey Keating states that celebrants had cultural gatherings every third Samhain, and local chiefs and nobles would gather to feast and confirm the power of law.

 pumpkin carving - Samhain

-The locals carved turnips with terrifying expressions, believing these carvings represented divine spirits, while others felt the scary face would ward off evil spirits.
+The locals carved turnips with terrifying expressions, believing these carvings represented divine spirits.
+Others felt the scary face would ward off evil spirits.
 Celebrants hung lanterns inside the carved turnips and either put them on their windowsills or carried them around town, which inspired the famous name Jack-O’Lanterns.
 When many Irish immigrated to the US in the 19th century, pumpkins were more common than turnips, so they replaced them in the carving ritual.

 Did Samhain become a Christian Festival?